iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 ### Basic outputs

-To make DVC stages really useful, you'll usually want to write the command results to disk:
+To make DVC stages really useful, you'll usually want to write the command's result to disk:

 ```yaml
 stages: